andreaferretti/neo/README.md

 routines).
 Actually, `Vector[A]` is just a small wrapper around `seq[A]`, which allows to perform linear algebra operations on standard Nim sequences without copying.

+Similar types exist on the GPU side, and there are facilities to move them back and forth from the CPU.

+Neo makes use of many standard libraries such as BLAS, LAPACK and CUDA.
+See [this section](#linking-external-libraries) to learn how to link the correct implementation for your platform.

+## Working on the CPU

+### Dense linear algebra

 #### Initialization